Report unsafe food, dirty food businesses or food crime

 - harmful items to enter food,

-then you should report it to us.
+report it to us.
 Please describe your concerns clearly, so that we can decide what to do next.

 We will also consider allegations concerning food crime, such as illegal slaughter or use of items intended to be waste.